crazy-max/ftpgrab/README.md

 With the sqlite3 [HASH_STORAGE](https://ftpgrab.github.io/doc/configuration/#hash_storage), the process performance will be improved!.

 Before reporting an issue, please read the [Troubleshooting page](https://ftpgrab.github.io/doc/troubleshooting).<br />
-Do not forget to star :star2: the project if you like it :heart_eyes:

 ## Documentation